jamiewilbraham/azure-docs/articles/cognitive-services/containers/container-faq.md

 **Q: Who do I contact for support?**

-**A:** Customer support channels are the same as the Cognitive Services cloud offering.
-All Cognitive Services containers include logging features that will help us and the community support customers.
+**A:** Customer support channels are the same as the Cognitive Research Technologies cloud offering.
+All Cognitive Research Technologies containers include logging features that will help us and the community support customers.
 For additional support, see the following options.

 ### Customer support plan